 Quarter Brogue

-Quarter brogue is very similar to half brogue but the only difference is that the decoration is just in the straight toe cap and there’s nothing in the toe cap.
+Quarter brogue is very similar to half brogue, but the only difference is that the decoration is only on the straight toe cap, and there’s nothing on the toe cap.
 They are perfect for formal events only.

 Checkout: Everything you need to know about Tweed